mljs/som/README.md

 Returns the mean of the fit values for the training set.
 This number can be used to compare several runs of the same SOM.

+### getUMatrix()

+Returns a 2D array representing the grid.
+Each value is the mean of the distances between the corresponding node and its direct neighbors.
+Currently only available for square nodes

 ### export()

 Exports the model to a JSON object that can be written to disk and reloaded